astropy/astropy/docs/io/unified.rst

 Astropy provides the following features for reading and writing ``Time``:

 - Writing and reading `~astropy.time.Time` Table columns to and from FITS tables
-- Reading time coordinate columns in FITS tables (not written by Astropy) as `~astropy.time.Time` Table columns
+- Reading time coordinate columns in FITS tables (compliant with the time standard) as `~astropy.time.Time` Table columns

 Writing and reading Astropy Time columns